andrejacobs/datasets-text/README.md

 Code contributions are welcome.

+## Top 1000 ngrams

+The top 1000 letter and word ngrams can be found in the `packaged/ngrams` directory.
+See the following section on how this data was generated.

 ## Generating ngrams

 If you want to generate your own ngrams then please install `ngrams` from https://github.com/andrejacobs/go-analyse